chandra-phang/mini-aspire/README.md

 - Adding cash_balance in users table, so overpaid loan can still be stored in user account
 - Adding validation so approver can't approve their own loan

+I have not added unit tests yet since I think the all functionality are already covered in feature tests.

 ### Run Locally